Integrating Expertise, Enabling Data Driven Discovery, Informing Patient Care

 Corbin Jones

 We are pleased to have the opportunity to collaborate with you and support your research needs.
 The team is committed to providing the highest quality genomics and sequencing solutions, tailored to provide you the data you need to succeed, as cost effectively as possible.
-The HTSF have a long history in supporting research and scientific breakthroughs, and in helping understand a wide range of diseases and pathogens.
+The HTSF has a long history in supporting research and scientific breakthroughs, and in helping understand a wide range of diseases and pathogens.
 We work with numerous vendors as beta testing sites for new services.
 Our R&D group can apply existing techniques in novel manners or help trouble shoot assays for you.

 – Corbin Jones